iVP-GmbH/iVP-gitbook/home/ivp-customer-service/view-feature-requests.md

 ## Navigate to the Request List

-To view service entries in the [iVP CUstomer Service](README.md) portal, select the requests button in the top right corner.
+To view service entries in the [iVP Customer Service](README.md) portal, select the requests button in the top right corner.
 You can access various lists of inquiries there:

 ![Find Requests](../../.gitbook/assets/ViewRequests_1.png)